Reports show that many companies spend heavily on collaboration software.

 It’s an unofficial fact that Microsoft Team was built to emulate and compete with the collaboration tool Slack.
 This has led to some similarities between the two.

-For one, the two platforms are very similar in visual layout.
+For one, the two platforms are very similar in a visual layout.
 Notifications also work the same way.
 In both Slack and Microsoft Teams, a small red indicator will appear next to a channel if your handle was used or the entire channel was addressed.

 While the look, feel and general layout of Microsoft Teams vs Slack is pretty similar, some differences start to come in when looking at integrations.